MediaComem/comem-travel-log-ionic-setup/README.md

 $> ionic start
 ```

 The command will ask you if you want to use the app creation wizard.
-Answering "yes" will open your browser on a user-friendly configuration page.
-This is entirely optional and you can define this configuration using the CLI creation wizard also.
+Answering "yes" will open your browser on a user-friendly configuration page (note that you'll need a free Ionic account to finish the wizard).
+This is **entirely optional** and you can define this configuration using the CLI creation wizard also.

 > Since there is no way of generating an app with the **Blank** starter from this wizard, its recommended to answer "No" and keep using the CLI instead.

+You'll be asked to give a name to your new application.
+You are free to name it as you wish.
+For the rest of this starter though, we'll call it `travel-log`.

 Whatever you choose to do, be sure to:

 - Select **Angular** as your app's underlying framework
+- Select the **Standalone** approach for Angular
 - Select the **Blank** starter template

   > If you are using the browser creation wizard, select whichever template seems to fit best your app's mockups.